Leica Digilux 3 versus Canon 6D Mark II

 The Leica Digilux 3 and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in September 2006 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (Digilux 3) and a full frame sensor.
 The Leica has a resolution of 7.4 megapixel, whereas the Canon provides 26 MP.

-An illustration of the physical size and weight of the Leica Digilux 3 and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Digilux 3 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Leica Digilux 3 and the Canon 6D Mark II.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Digilux 3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably larger (26 percent) than the Leica Digilux 3.
 Moreover, the 6D Mark II is markedly heavier (26 percent) than the Digilux 3.
 It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the Digilux 3 does not feature any corresponding weather-sealing.